 So will you please explain to me where the “single, very happy memory” comes in that would explain Snape’s doe?

-Did he know that Lily’s Patronus was a doe?
+Did he even know that Lily’s Patronus was a doe?
 Or was her Patronus a actually stag, in honor of her looking to James as her protector?
 He certainly never knew that James was a a stag Animagus.
 Although since we do now have Minerva’s example of a Patronus mirroring her Animagus form.
 Maybe James’s Patronus would have been a stag.
 In which case, since they are unique, Lily’s probably is supposed to have been a doe.
 Rowling never showed us that Lily was even able to produce a Patronus — although she probably could.
 She was in the Order, after all.

 BUT, if Lily’s Patronus changed to a stag, or a doe, after she and James got together, what had it been before?
 They didn’t get together until they were finally into 7th year.
 Lily hadn’t given Snape the time of day for more than a year before that.
 How would he know what her new Patronus was?
 Or if she even had one.
 Did they learn Patronuses in DADA class, and he saw it then?
 In which case why was it so important for the DEs not to know he had one?
 (Acto Rowlng in an interview.)
 The Dementors were supposedly under the control of the Ministry and did the Ministry’s bidding.
 I’m not convinced that the Ministry would approve of the school teaching the students how to resist arrest.